PodsLink/podslink-help/source/faq/in_ear_detection.md

 date: 2024-06-17 11:20:13
 ---
 - Check the status of the small ear icon in the wearing state
 - When worn, there is a small ear icon.
-Remove the headset and the small ear icon disappears.
+Remove the earbuds and the small ear icon disappears.
 This is the reflection of light ear detection.
 When the small ear icon disappears, the music will be paused and the music will be displayed.
 (There is a 3-5 second delay in ear detection due to protocol acquisition)

 <img src="in_ear_detection/img.png" width="70%" alt="">